RobinLefebvre/Altarborn/Clients/README.md

-# Altarborn - docs & stuff
+# Altarborn - Client applications
-Repository for the Altarborn documentation, helper files, additonal tools, and so on and so forth.
+Repository for the Altarborn client apps.
+This will hold several applications, web pages, webservices and other tools that the Altarborn *actual playerbase* will have access to on our hosted versions of the game.

 Currently it holds :
-- PostMan collection of calls to use when testing the API.
+- Ziltch, nada, rien, nothing.